cscanlin/alexa-casatunes/README.md

 2. Setup SSH on your CasaTunes server, following the instructions here: https://superuser.com/a/1114162/401859

-  - Note that you should not use the default port (22), using a different unused port instead (22222 recommended).
+    - Note that you should not use the default port (22), use a different unused port instead (22222 recommended).
 Record which port you use, as it will be need later

     - You will also create a password at some point in the setup.
 Remember this as well.

 3. Forward the port above through your router.

 4. Create an ssh key called `casa_rsa` and add the public key to the server in the authorized_keys file (usually found in `C:\Users\<user>\.ssh\`)

-5. Upload the ssh private key to a directory called `keys` in your s3 bucket.
+5. Upload the `casa_rsa` private key to a directory called `keys` in your s3 bucket.

 #### Alexa / Lambda Setup